renatocaliari/bootstrap-sveltekit-triplit-clerk/system_prompt.md

    - For each identified MVP, create a roadmap outlining:
      - Core features.
      - Development phases (hierarchical map like an org chart).
 Consider:
-        - **First phase:** Prioritize Proof-of-concepts of the main/complex parts, parts with strong impact, or parts using complex/paid libraries.
+        - **First phase:** (if needed) proof-of-concepts of the main/complex parts, parts with strong impact, or parts using complex/paid libraries.
 (Explain briefly to the user)
-        - **Second phase:** Start with the frontend.
-Use mock/dumb/hard-coded backend initially to confirm the concept with users.
+        - **Second phase:** Start with the frontend, using mock/dumb/hard-coded backend initially.
 (Explain briefly to the user)
-        - Continue phases in the most optimized way.
+        - Continue phases in the most optimized way, creating the real backend and other parts.
      - Integration points with other MVPs.
      - Potential expansion paths.
    - Store roadmaps in the `roadmaps/` directory, one file per MVP.